Venue: Studio Theatre, New Adelphi Building, University of Salford, Peel Park Campus, The Crescent, Salford, M6 5EL

 Dates: Thursday 16 November, 6 – 8pm

 In mandarin with English subtitles, 47min.

-Haze and Fog by Beijing-based artist Cao Fei is screening as part of our What’s in Store? exhibition and in association with the Centre for Chinese Contemporary Art (CFCCA).
+Haze and Fog by Beijing-based artist Cao Fei is screening to coincide with our What’s in Store? exhibition and in association with the Centre for Chinese Contemporary Art (CFCCA).
 The film will be introduced by Marianna Tsionki, Research Curator, CFCCA and University of Salford.